Skip to main content

 2. whether physiological variation (e.g., exercise capacity, specific oxygen transport components, intermittent hypoxia during sleep) are related to epigenetic and/or adaptive genetic factors, and

-3. how these evolutionary insights relate to natural variation and health and disease in other populations.
+3. how these insights relate to natural variation underlying hypoxia responses in health and disease.